vdclouis/Informative-Emojis-for-Git/README.md

-# Commit and Review Messages
+# Emojis for Commit and Review Messages
+> Some emojis for making your git commits or code reviews more clear

+Shamelessly copied and modified from [atom](//atom.io)

 :art: `:art:` when improving the format/structure of the code
 :racehorse: `:racehorse:` when improving performance
 :non-potable_water: `:non-potable_water:` when plugging memory leaks